WMFP

-WMFP (channel 62) is a television station licensed to Foxborough, Massachusetts, United States, serving the Boston area and primarily airing paid programming.
-It is owned by WRNN-TV Associates alongside Norwell-licensed ShopHQ affiliate WWDP (channel 46).
+WMFP (channel 62) is a television station licensed to Foxborough, Massachusetts, United States, serving the Boston area as an affiliate of Shop LC.
+It is owned by WRNN-TV Associates alongside Norwell-licensed WWDP (channel 46).
 Through a channel sharing agreement, the two stations transmit using WWDP's spectrum from a tower off Pleasant Street in West Bridgewater.
 WMFP's studios are located on Lakeland Park Drive in Peabody.

 History

 1987–1995

 The station first signed on the air on October 16, 1987, on UHF channel 62, originally licensed to Lawrence, Massachusetts.
 Initially, the station broadcast approximately eight hours per day of programming, operating its transmitter from a hill behind the Baldpate Hospital in Georgetown, Massachusetts.
 The early programming was primarily home shopping.
 WMFP was originally owned by MFP, Inc.; the company's largest shareholder was Boston-area political commentator Avi Nelson, who owned 35% of the station and also served as its president, treasurer, and secretary.

 In September 1992, a new broadcast antenna was mounted, via a Sikorsky sky-crane helicopter, on top of One Beacon Street in Boston.
 WMFP installed its new transmitter on an upper floor of the building, and started broadcasting from Boston in November 1992.
 In addition to Avi Nelson, Bill Mockbee, well known in Boston radio and television broadcasting, was the general manager; composer/conductor/actor David Morrow was the operations manager; and Jim Capillo served as production manager, producing several local programs for the station.
 WMFP also expanded to a 24-hour schedule, with programming including syndicated talk shows, game shows, low budget movies, and drama shows.
 In early 1993, the station picked up several NBC programs that were not cleared by then-affiliate WBZ-TV (channel 4), including Later.

 In May 1994, Nelson agreed to sell WMFP to the Shop at Home Network for $7 million.
 Shop at Home announced—even before an affiliation swap moved the NBC affiliation to WHDH-TV—that it would not retain the secondary NBC affiliation.
 The sale closed in 1995.